 C2 (the Axis): A very unusual structure.
-It's most unusual feature is a long, thumb-like extension of its vertebral body, which extends upward to pass through the anterior arch of C1.
+Its most unusual feature is a long, thumb-like extension of the vertebral body, which extends upward to pass through the arch of C1.
 This is the dens or the odontoid process, which can be considered embryologically as the body of C1.
+The odontoid process (OD) is located just behind the anterior arch of C1.